wp-plugins/simpleflickr/readme.txt

 === SimpleFlickr ===
 Contributors: joshgerdes
 Donate link: http://www.joshgerdes.com/blog/projects/simpleflickr-plugin/
-Tags: images, flickr, simpleviewer
+Tags: images, flickr, simpleviewer, gallery
 Requires at least: 2.0
 Tested up to: 2.1.3
-Stable tag: 1.2.2
+Stable tag: 2.0

 This plugin allows you to embed a Simpleviewer Flash Object integrated with a Flickr account.